University of Alabama in Huntsville

-The University of Alabama in Huntsville (UAH) is a public research university in Huntsville, Alabama.
-The university is accredited by the Southern Association of Colleges and Schools and comprises nine colleges: arts, humanities & social sciences; business; education; engineering; honors; nursing; professional & continuing studies; science; and graduate.
-The university's enrollment is approximately 10,000.
-It is part of the University of Alabama System and is classified among "R1: Doctoral Universities: Very High Research Activity".
+The University of Alabama in Huntsville (UAH, formerly known as UAHuntsville) is a public research university in Huntsville, Alabama, United States.
+It is part of the University of Alabama System and is classified among "R2: High Research Spending and Doctorate Production".

+The university offers 94 degrees across its 8 colleges, leading to bachelor's, master's, and doctoral degrees.
+It is known for its research in astronomy, atmospheric science, and aerospace engineering, and frequently collaborates with NASA on research projects.

 History

+Early history

 The genesis for a publicly funded institution of higher education in Huntsville was years in the making.
 Beginning in January 1950 as an extension of the University of Alabama and known as the University of Alabama Huntsville Center, classes were first taught at West Huntsville High School.

 However, the university's direction changed in 1961, when Wernher von Braun, a German rocket scientist brought to the United States under Operation Paperclip after working for the Nazi regime, helped create a research institute to provide advanced engineering and science curricula to NASA scientists and engineers.
-This institute was built right off of US 72 which was renamed to University Drive quickly after.
+This institute was built off of US 72, shortly thereafter renamed University Drive.
 Throughout the years, the campus expanded south along Sparkman Drive to reach Interstate 565.